stampit-org/react-stamp/README.md

 Composition is the act of creating an object from a collection of other objects.
 Many will say this is actually multiple inheritance, not composition.
 Well, in the **classical** sense of the word, they're right!
-However, JavaScript favors [prototypal inheritance](https://medium.com/javascript-scene/common-misconceptions-about-inheritance-in-javascript-d5d9bab29b0a), and composition is actually Prototypal OO's primary mechanism.
+However, JavaScript favors [prototypal inheritance](https://medium.com/javascript-scene/common-misconceptions-about-inheritance-in-javascript-d5d9bab29b0a), and composition is actually Prototypal OO's [primary mechanism](http://ericleads.com/2013/02/fluent-javascript-three-different-kinds-of-prototypal-oo/).
 Composition encompasses differential inheritance, concatenative inheritance, and functional inheritance.
-[Source](http://ericleads.com/2013/02/fluent-javascript-three-different-kinds-of-prototypal-oo/)

 ### But I like [HOC](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750)s.

 So do I!
 HOC factories provide a functional API for component composition and stamp composition can be a nice complement.
-If the goal is to be functional and avoid APIs that expose `class` and it's **classical** inheritance headaches, why use `class` at all?
+If the goal is to be functional and avoid APIs that expose `class` and it's **pseudo-classical** behavior, why use `class` at all?

 ### React.createClass 2.0?